fspivack/paropts/README.md

 ### Function `paropts_finalize`

 Finalises the setup of the output.
-Outputs to the chosen filename a file which includes the function `parse_options` and, if chosen, `po_usage`.
+Outputs to the chosen filename a file which includes the function `parse_options` and, if chosen, `paropts_usage`.

 **Positional arguments**